Your Directors are pleased to present their report and financial statements for theyear ended 31st March 2021.

 During the financial year 2020-2021 no significant change has taken place which couldhave an impact over the financial position of the Company.

 Your Company has not accepted any Public Deposits under Chapter V of the Companies Act2013.

 Pursuant to Section 134(3)(q) of the Act read with Companies (Accounts) Rules 2014 itis stated that no significant or material orders were passed by the Regulators or Courtsor Tribunals which impacts the going concern status and Company's operations in future.

 Information regarding Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo

-Ratio of remuneration of Director/ KMP to the median of theemployees:
+Ratio of remuneration of Director or Key Managerial Personnel to the median of theemployees:

 Your Company has been able to operate efficiently because of the culture ofprofessionalism creativity integrity and continuous improvement in all functions andareas as well as the efficient utilization of the Company's resources for sustainable andprofitable growth.

 Your Directors hereby wish to place on record their appreciation for the undauntedefforts despite of the challenges faced by them and their cooperation in gracefulacceptance of temporary pay cuts for few months.
 Your Directors also wish to place onrecord their appreciation for the efficient and loyal services rendered by each and everyemployee without whose whole-hearted efforts the overall satisfactory performance wouldnot have been possible.
 The Industrial Relations were generally satisfactory during theyear.
 Your Company wishes to put on record its deep appreciation of the cooperationextended and efforts made by all employees.
 Your Directors look forward to the long termfuture with confidence.